tidesdb/tidesdb.github.io/src/content/docs/articles/tidesdb704-death-by-a-thousand-cycles.md

 - More values stay inline in KLOG (vs going to vLog)
 - Slightly larger KLOG files
 - But: dramatically faster lookups for medium-sized values (avoiding vLog reads)
-- Values 256-512 bytes benefit most from this change

 **The tradeoff**